Physiotherapy

 Course overview

-Our three-year course is designed to ensure you develop the interpersonal skills and professionalism needed to work in partnership with users and carers and other professionals.
-You will learn how to make values-driven, sound, and compassionate clinical decisions, problem solve and provide a consistent and high standard of evidence-based person-centred care.
-This programme has structured and progressive leadership development, which is very attractive to employers and recognises that future practitioners need these skills to contribute effectively to flexible and responsive service delivery.
+Our three-year course is designed to ensure you develop the interpersonal skills and professionalism needed to work in partnership with users, carers and other professionals.
+You will learn how to make values-driven, sound and compassionate clinical decisions, problem solve and provide a consistent and high standard of evidence-based person-centred care.
+This programme has structured and progressive leadership development, which is attractive to employers and recognises that future practitioners need these skills to contribute effectively to flexible and responsive service delivery.

-During your degree we will enable you to build the academic and knowledge, skills and confidence you need to work as an HCPC registered and Chartered Physiotherapist in this hands-on, dynamic and rewarding profession.
+During your degree we will enable you to build the academic knowledge, skills and confidence you need to work as a Health and Care Professions Council (HCPC) registered Chartered Physiotherapist in this hands-on, dynamic and rewarding profession.

-As Winchester Physiotherapy students, you may have the opportunity to gain invaluable experience of treating patients during your practice-based learning at our new Winchester Health Clinic.
-This would be supervised by an attending HCPC-accredited practitioner to help prepare you for your future careers.
-The Clinic is managed by the University and is located at the Winchester Sport and Leisure Park at Bar End.
-The Clinic is set to become a leading provider of physiotherapy assessment and treatment to the local community.
+As a Winchester Physiotherapy student you may have the opportunity to gain invaluable experience of treating patients during your practice-based learning at our Winchester Health Clinic.
+This would be supervised by an attending HCPC-accredited practitioner to help prepare you for your future career.
+The clinic is managed by the University and is located at the Winchester Sport and Leisure Park in the Bar End area of the city.
+The clinic is set to become a leading provider of physiotherapy assessment and treatment in the local community.

-The curriculum has recently been reviewed, enhanced, revalidated and re-accredited by the CSP.
-It was commended for its inclusive approach, addressing student support needs and valuing stakeholder involvement.
-Our learning and teaching utilises innovative approaches to provide engaging and authentic experiences, including use of simulated learning environments, tools and activities.
+The curriculum has recently been reviewed, enhanced, revalidated and reaccredited by the Chartered Society of Physiotherapy (CSP).
+The course was commended for its inclusive approach, addressing student support needs and valuing stakeholder involvement.
+Our learning and teaching utilises innovative approaches to provide engaging and authentic experiences, including the use of simulated learning environments, tools and activities.
 Students develop critical thinking skills which they can apply across their professional practice.

-The programme aims to foster your individual strengths and attributes, relating them to your own developing professional competence to ensure successful careers after graduation.
+The programme aims to foster your individual strengths and attributes, relating them to your own developing professional competence to ensure a successful career after graduation.

 What you need to know